lief-project/LIEF/doc/sphinx/formats/elf/index.rst

         LIEF::ELF::Section* new_section = elf.add(section, /*loaded=*/true);
         elf.write("new.elf");

-As mentioned above, the segments table matters from a loading perspective over the sections table.
-Therefore, it makes more sense to explicitly add a new segment rather than adding a section that implicitly adds a segment.
+As mentioned above, the segments table is more critical than the sections table from a loading perspective.
+Therefore, it is more appropriate to explicitly add a new segment rather than adding a section that implicitly adds a segment.

-On the other hand, for debugging purposes or specific tools, one might want to add a **non-loaded** section.
-In this case, the data of the section is inserted at the end of the binary right after all the data wrapped by the segments:
+On the other hand, for debugging purposes or specialized tools, you might want to add a **non-loaded** section.
+In this case, the section data is inserted at the end of the binary, immediately after the data wrapped by the segments:

 .. tabs::